dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

 10. Open `https://local.dataloop.ai`

-Your react app should be running here.
+Your React app should be running here.

 ### Test the app locally